Battle of Shanghai (1861): First stage

-On 1 March 1862 the combined troops of Hope and Ward's troops routed the Taiping forces Xiaotang village, just outside of the city. (now a part of Shanghai's Fengxian District).
+On 1 March 1862 the combined troops of Hope and Ward's units routed the Taiping forces near Xiaotang village, just outside of the city. (now a part of Shanghai's Fengxian District).
 This victory gains Ward the promotion to brigadier general and his army gains the moniker "Ever Victorious Army".

 Taiping's Lieutenant General Li Rongfa began the battle with an invasion of Pudong by 20,000 men, transported in thousands of boats.
 Upon his occupation of the whole district the city requested help from the British and French.
 In October (according to the Chinese calendar), the American Frederick Townsend Ward brought 2,000 Filipino and Chinese soldiers, whom he had trained, against the Taiping forces.

 Following a 15-day Christmas ceasefire called by Li Rongfa, the government of Shanghai asked Beijing for assistance in December.
 In response the Huai Army with its 20,000 soldiers was sent to reinforce Shanghai immediately.